 To be matriculated means you have officially chosen and been accepted into a specific program of study at the College.
 You must be matriculated in order to be eligible for various types of financial aid, to receive an official transfer credit evaluation, or to take proficiency examinations.

-In order to enter as a matriculated student, an applicant must present an official high school transcript showing proof of graduation from an accredited high school, a high school equivalency diploma (HSE), or proof of a completed degree from an accredited college.
+In order to enter as a matriculated student, an applicant must present an official high school transcript showing proof of graduation from an accredited high school or a high school equivalency diploma (HSE).
 In addition to showing proof of graduation, transfer students should submit transcripts of all colleges attended prior to DCC.

 Home-schooled students who submit the necessary documentation demonstrating compliance with the minimum requirements of the home instruction regulations, and have been granted a letter of substantial equivalency from their local school district, will be considered for admission in the same manner as a high school graduate.